 Leveling up as a consultant requires a high degree of Emotional Intelligence (EI) — the ability to identify, understand, and manage one’s emotions as well as the emotions of others, to build and maintain positive relationships.
 It also includes being able to think clearly and collaborate to solve problems.

 “Remaining flexible in response to changing circumstances is the “holy grail” in consulting.”

-Emotional intelligence provides a level of empathy to place the consultant in the customer’s shoes, so-to-speak.
+Emotional intelligence provides a level of empathy to place the consultant in the customer’s shoes, so to speak.
 They will understand the perspectives, needs, as well as concerns of the customer.
 Being empathetic can help to build and stabilize relationships because it builds trust and rapport.
-Adjusting their approach based on the needs and requirements of the client is the key of understanding and meeting the customer where they are!
+Adjusting their approach based on the needs and requirements of the client is the key to understanding and meeting the customer where they are!
 Remaining flexible in response to changing circumstances is the “holy grail” in consulting.

 A person with high EI is more likely to:

 - Name and express their feelings and connect to their emotions, to be able to understand and manage their responses to stimuli and events.
 They can identify root causes rather than ineffectively trying to deal with symptoms or results.
 They are self-aware, openly expressive, and healthily assertive.